GVenters/Privacy-Statements/jobs-scot.-nhs-uk.md

 *	scientific, statistical and historical archiving; and
 •	freedom of expression and information;
 •	the establishment, exercise or defence of legal claims.

 But generally, we will erase your personal data without undue delay where:

 1.	we no longer need it for the purposes that you have agreed to
 2.	you withdraw your consent to us collecting, holding or processing your data
 3.	we are otherwise obliged to remove the data

 ### Withdrawing consent
 If you change your mind about giving your consent to us holding information on your application, you can let us know and we’ll remove your details once we have verified your identity.

 You can let us know by sending an email to nss.showteam@nhs.net.

-For our anonymous tracking cookies, you can effectively withdraw your consent at any time by using the Do Not Track settings within your browser or by removing the cookie from your browser..
+For our anonymous tracking cookies, you can effectively withdraw your consent at any time by using the Do Not Track settings within your browser or by removing the cookie from your browser.

-Is there anything we keep that isn’t based on your consent?
+### Is there anything we keep that isn’t based on your consent?
 Yes.
 We keep session cookies (see our cookies page for more information).
 We do this to be able to operate the site correctly.
 Session cookies are used to make sure that your session is kept separate from other users of the site and to make sure that things like going from page to page on the site work properly.
 These cookies only last for as long as we think you are using the site and are essential for the website to function properly and to maintain its security.
 How long we keep your data.

 We take the information that we collect from your application forms and pass it on to the employer who is processing the vacancy so that they can progress your application.
 We keep your application on record for 90 days from the last time you applied.
 We keep error and security logs for at least 12 months and potentially longer if we need to use them in connection with investigations of suspected malicious or illegal intent.

-International transfers
+### International transfers
 We do not transfer any of your data outwith the UK.

-Enquiries about our privacy policy
+### Enquiries about our privacy policy
 Privacy and data protection enquiries relating to this website may be made in writing to:

 NSS Data Protection Officer

 NHS National Services Scotland

 Gyle Square

 1 South Gyle Crescent

 Edinburgh

 EH12 9EB

 Email: NSS.dataprotection@nhs.net